fraher/humanloop_primer/README.md

 2. **Prepare the Template**: The script uses a specialized template asking the model to classify text according to a legal distinctiveness scale.

-3. **Run the Evaluation**: Execute the notebook to run evaluations on the dataset from Humanloop.
+3. **Run the Evaluation**: Execute the notebook to run evaluations on the dataset from HumanLoop.

    ```bash
    jupyter notebook legalbench_abercrombie.ipynb